-By Jon Shell | Part of our Special Series: the Ownership Solution
+By Jon Shell | Part of our Special Series: the Ownership Solution | This post first appeared in The Hill Times

 The day before the Canadian federal budget was introduced, a Canadian gold mining company called New Gold announced that it would be acquired by American-owned Coeur Mining.
 This comes only a couple months after the proposed acquisition of one of Canada’s largest miners, Teck Resources, by British-owned Anglo American.

 While government approval is still required for these deals to proceed, Ottawa recently signed off on Sunoco’s acquisition of Parkland Corporation, owner of over of 15% of Canada’s gas stations and an important refinery in B.C.
-That deal provides little or no benefit to the Canadian economy, resulted in almost immediate Canadian job losses and turns critical infrastructure over to an American company.
-This was the first real test of the newly beefed-up Investment Canada Act, which allows the government to reject acquisitions of companies like Parkland on economic security grounds.
-The test did not go well.
+That deal provides little or no benefit to the Canadian economy, has already resulted in job losses and turns critical infrastructure over to an American company.

 There was a time when deals like this could be dismissed as just the cut and thrust of global finance in an ever more connected world.